Alternative titles for this job

 There are no specific entry requirements to become a project manager.
-However, most employers prefer you to have a tertiary qualification in your specialised area such as engineering or information and communication technology (ICT).
+However, most employers prefer you to have a tertiary qualification in your specialised area such as engineering, construction or information and communication technology (ICT).

 A tertiary entrance qualification is required to enter tertiary study.
-Useful subjects include English, maths and technology.
+Useful subjects include English, maths, business studies, processing technologies and construction and mechanical technologies.

 Project managers need to be: